OliverCulleyDeLange/grvmkr/README.md

 [Groove Maker](https://oliverdelange.co.uk/grvmkr/) is a percussion grid notation tool and modern replacement for the now obsolete [Mango Drum](http://mangodrum.com/) which only runs on Windows.

 ## Features
-Some features from MangoDrum are still missing, i may or may not add them depending on whether anyone actually uses this tool and would find them useful.

 - ✅ Live editing
   - Modify the grid and hear the results immediately, even when playing.
 - ✅ Choose the BPM for your composition (obviously)